 Once brainstorming is finished, teams can discuss and share their ideas.

-Explain to students that THEIR GOAL IS NOT TO FIND A SOLUTION RIGHT NOW, but rather to identify the Design Question, and set of possible solutions, that looks the most promising.
+Explain to students that their goal is not to find a solution right now, but rather to identify the design question, and set of possible solutions, that looks the most promising.
 (They are looking for the most viable questions and solutions, as discussed previously.)
 You may wish to introduce stickers or another system to help teams indicate ideas that make them excited, skeptical, that seem practical, etc. Encourage students to add any new ideas that come up to the paper.

-By the end of the session, each team should have identified the Design Question they want to work on, along with a few top solutions they are interested in exploring further.
-This can be indicated by clustering these post-its in a particular area, circling, stickers, etc. Other ideas can be moved aside, but should be retained somewhere in case they prove helpful later.
+By the end of the session, each team should have identified the design question they want to work on, along with a few top solutions they are interested in exploring further.
+This can be indicated by clustering these sticky notes in a particular area, circling, stickers, etc. Other ideas can be moved aside but should be retained somewhere in case they prove helpful later.